MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-reports-config-modify-schedules.md

 ::: moniker-end

 Operations Manager Reporting server component provides report-specific schedules to help you control the processing and distribution of reports.
 Once you've configured a schedule for a report, it can be managed from the Reporting workspace under the Scheduled Reports node in the Operations console.

-## To create a report schedule
+## Create a report schedule

 Use the following procedure to create a schedule from a saved report.
 Report schedules can be created after the report opens or when saved as a Favorite report.
-The following steps will show you how to create a schedule from a saved report, however; the same steps for configuring the schedule can be performed from an open report by selecting **File**, **Schedule..** from the main menu.
+The following steps will show you how to create a schedule from a saved report; however, the same steps for configuring the schedule can be performed from an open report by selecting **File**, **Schedule..** from the main menu.

 For more information on how to run and save a report, see [How to Run, Save, and Export a Report](manage-reports-run-save-export.md).